noi-techpark/it.bz.opendatahub.sparql/docs/schema-evolution.md

 # Schema evolution

-Logical replication is in use on the NOI's production and test servers.

 This documentation provides recommendations on how to proceed when the schema of the source changes.

 ## Possible changes
 ### JSON level